metacommunities/metacommunities/publications/bigdata_ethnography_2016/log.md

 - wrote bash script to get jobs, job ids, and then all the job details, and some R script to plot dates and bytes processed
 - did some graphs in the text of the amount of data processed over the years
 - added scripts to analysis

+## Fri Sep 23 09:31:07 BST 2016

+- still working on graphs; have the 22000 jobs on bigquery; have done cumulative data volume graphic -- now need to write commentary on it.
+- sent chapter off with preliminary conclusion; 150 pages long, so has massive amounts of printout ...
+- had another idea: that the attempt to deal with Github meant engaging with a lot of configuration work; and this configuration work is really important to  big data more generally.
+So all that repository stuff, all the data, is really an encounter with big data, not just Github.
+That point should go in the conclusion.
+TODO.
+-